-The products that we manufacture that are subject to the reporting obligations of Rule 13p-1 are "DRC conflict undeterminable," because we have been unable to determine the origin of the 3TG they contain or to determine whether they come from recycled or scrap sources; the facilities used to process them; their country of origin; or their mine or location of origin.
+The products that PSI manufactures that are subject to the reporting obligations of Rule 13p-1 are "DRC conflict undeterminable," because PSI has been unable to determine the origin of the 3TG they contain or to determine whether they come from recycled or scrap sources; the facilities used to process them; their country of origin; or their mine or location of origin.

-In accordance with The Organization for Economic Co-operation and Development ("OECD") Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas ("OECD Guidance") and the Rule, this report is available on our website at www.psiengines.com.
+In accordance with The Organisation for Economic Co-operation and Development ("OECD") Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas ("OECD Guidance") and Rule 13p-1, this report is available on the investor relations section of the Company's website at www.psiengines.com.